skygragon/leetcode-cli/docs/commands.md

 	  ✔ Accepted
 	  ✔ 16/16 cases passed (12 ms)
+	  ✔ Your runtime beats 49.89 % of cpp submissions

 # test

 Customize your testcase and run it against leetcode.
 If no testcase provided, a default testcase will be used.

 * `-t` to provide test case in command line.
+	* NOTE: use single quote `'` to surround your test case. (double quote is NOT safe in bash shell due to escaping)
 * `-i` to provide test case in interactive mode.
+	* on Linux/MacOS, press `Ctrl-D` to finish input.
+	* on Windows, press `Ctrl-D` and `Return` to finish input.

 *Examples*